 I have studied Good Governance and Democracy at the Marquette University’s Les Aspin Center for Government, Washington D.C., USA.
 Further, I studied Peace Building and Contemporary Conflict Resolution at the Rotary Center of Peace and Conflict Studies, located at the Chulalongkorn University in Bangkok, Thailand.

-A recent graduate with a Master of Science in Management from the University of Maryland University College (3.9 GPA), I have more than 10 years of experience as communications practitioner, content and marketing strategist, print and digital media specialist, and client services professional.
+A recent graduate with a Master of Science in Management from the University of Maryland Global Campus (3.9 GPA), I have more than 10 years of experience as communications practitioner, content and marketing strategist, print and digital media specialist, and client services professional.
 I hold an undergraduate degree in Political Science from the African Methodist Episcopal University (GPA 3.8), based in Monrovia, Liberia.
 I also hold a Certificate of Excellence in Digital Journalism from the International Academy of Journalism, based in Hamburg, Germany.

 I have an unwavering commitment to transforming the lives of women and children.
 As such, I candidly share my real-life experiences of struggle and triumph, and skillfully use my education and training to give a voice to women and children who may otherwise be overlooked.
 I leverage my journalism expertise and creative writing skills to capture the stories of children in need, as well as their needy mothers.